 The measurement quantities for WLAN measurement logging are fixed and consist of BSSID, SSID, HESSID of WLAN APs.
 If configured by the network, optionally available RSSI and RTT can be included.

 The measurement quantity for Bluetooth measurement logging is fixed and consists of MAC address of Bluetooth beacons.
 If configured by the network, optionally available RSSI can be included.

-UE collects MDT measurements and continues logging according to the logged measurement configuration until UE memory reserved for MDT is full.
+The measurement quantities for Sensor measurement logging are fixed and consist of barometric pressure measurements and motion sensor measurements.
+If configured by the network, optionally available UE speed measurement and UE orientation information can be included.UE collects MDT measurements and continues logging according to the logged measurement configuration until UE memory reserved for MDT is full.
 In this case the UE stops logging, stops the log duration timer and starts the 48 hour timer.

 5.1.1.3.1 Availability Indicator